sbma44/4xidraw-osm/README.md

 At the recommendation of the 4xiDraw docs, I've been using [Universal Gcode Sender](https://winder.github.io/ugs_website/) (UGS).
 I recommend version 1.0.9 or higher.

 To use, open the application according to its instructions and connect to the 4xiDraw serial port at 115200 baud.
-Use the manual machine controls with a small step size (e.g. 10mm) and the `X-` and `Y-` buttons to job the pen holder to the point in its range furthest from the Arduino.
+Use the manual machine controls with a small step size (e.g. 10mm) and the `X-` and `Y-` buttons to jog the pen holder to the point in its range furthest from the Arduino.
 At this point, hit the `Reset Zero` button.
 You have just defined the 0,0 origin point for your print.

 Now you can use the UGS file sending mode to run a print using your generated gcode.
 Hit the `Return to Zero` button between each print.